Suggestions on CCE Cluster Selection

 Due to the fast iteration, many bugs are fixed and new features are added in the new Kubernetes versions.
 The old versions will be gradually eliminated.
 When creating a cluster, select the latest commercial version supported by CCE.

-This section describes the network models supported by CCE clusters.
-You can select one model based on your requirements.
+This section describes the types of networks supported by CCE clusters.
+You can select one based on your requirements.

 Application scenarios |